isaacLepley/Alimus-Public/calendar.md

 ## Workweek

-The typical workweek in Alimus is five days or 40 hours.
-This standard is followed by most denizens of the city, but some must work more to survive and others have enough means to live frivolously.
+The typical workweek in Alimus is five work days, or 40 hours.
+This standard is followed by most denizens of the city, but some must work more to survive while others have enough means to live frivolously.

 Throughout the game, workweeks will not necessarily need rolls for results, but a result may be rolled when a character's work is focused on something related to the plot or when otherwise requested.